-Briscoe D, Nguyen H, Mencer M, et al. Management of pregnancy beyond 40 weeks’ gestation.
+Briscoe D, Nguyen H, Mencer M, Gautam N, Kalb DB.
+Management of pregnancy beyond 40 weeks’ gestation.

 Labor induction.
-American Academy of Family Physicians Family Doctor website.
+Family Doctor—American Academy of Family Physicians website.
 Available at:

 Pregnancy: what to expect when your due date has passed.
-American Academy of Family Physicians Family Doctor website.
+Family Doctor—American Academy of Family Physicians website.
 Available at:

-Sanchez-Ramos L, Olivier F, Delke I, et al. Labor induction versus expectant management for post-term pregnancies: a systematic review with meta-analysis.
+Sanchez-Ramos L, Olivier F, Delke I, Kaunitz AM.
+Labor induction versus expectant management for post-term pregnancies: a systematic review with meta-analysis.